Symptoms of Urinary Incontinence in Dogs

 Incontinent dogs often urinate while sleeping and at unrelated times throughout the day.
 You may also see your pet licking the genital area more frequently and notice scaling around the penis or vulva.

 You should monitor your dog and alert your veterinarian immediately if the problem worsens.
 For instance, dogs that have a partially blocked urethra may start off leaking urine occasionally while still being able to urinate normally.
-Left untreated, however, your dog may begin to have problems passing urine and could develop a full blockage, a condition that is usually fatal within a few days.
+Left untreated, however, your dog may begin to have problems passing urine and develop a full blockage, a condition usually fatal within a few days.

 Veterinarian Evaluation